zeropaper/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 traffic numbers, check out some of the [benchmarks](https://www.ory.sh/docs/guides/master/performance/1-hydra).

-## Configure the ORY Hydra OAuth2 and OpenID Connect Provider
+## Configure the Ory Hydra OAuth2 Server and OpenID Connect Provider

 The **system secret** is used to **encrypt data at rest**, and to **sign tokens and authorize codes**.
 Once a database is initialized with a system secret, that